 Welcome to the August edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-From active packaging extending cheese shelf life to a peel-and-stick solution for edge protection, here are five things that caught our attention this month.
+From cocktails getting a packaging twist to the quest for a perfect sprinkle, here are five things that caught our attention this month.

 WHO: Rocket Industrial

 WHAT: Our revamped case studies resource page features success stories on how our team of packaging experts has helped our customers resolve their packaging problems.